Making A Claim Or Updating Your Details

-The insurance cover allows two named people to be nominated to drive the vehicle when you make your application, and that doesn’t have include the Mobility Allowance recipient (the person that the Motability vehicle is for).
+The insurance cover allows two named people to be nominated to drive the vehicle when you make your application, and that doesn’t have include the Mobility Allowance recipient (the person that the Motability vehicle has been leased for).
 So, if you currently qualify for a Motability car or WAV but don't actually drive, you can nominate two drivers (who could be relatives, friends or carers) to drive the car on your behalf.
 Restrictions do apply, including to drivers who are aged under 25.

 No one else is covered to drive the Motability vehicle, even if they have their own fully comprehensive insurance.

 Can I Add A Third Driver To The Motability Insurance Cover?

 Yes.
 Motability have changed their guidelines to include the option of adding a third driver for no additional charge.
 Two named drivers can be nominated when you place your order, and if you find that you need to add a third driver during your Motability lease, they can be added by getting in touch with RSA Motability.